On Bisimilarity for Quasi-discrete Closure Spaces: Introduction

 It is finally worth pointing out that in~\cite{Ci+23a} we adapted the concept of path compatibility, discussed in depth in the present paper, to so called {\em $\pm$-paths} and we introduced a novel notion of bisimilarity, namely {\em $\pm$-bisimilarity}.
-The latter applies to {\em face-poset models}, that are discrete representations of polyhedra models, i.e., {\em continuous} models of space (the interested reader is referred to~\cite{Bez+22,Ci+23a} for details).
-We have shown that $\pm$-bisimilarity on face-poset models coincides with logical equivalence on such models.
+The latter applies to {\em cell poset models}, that are discrete representations of polyhedra models, i.e., {\em continuous} models of space (the interested reader is referred to~\cite{Bez+22,Ci+23a} for details).
+We have shown that $\pm$-bisimilarity on cell poset models coincides with logical equivalence on such models.
 The latter coincides in turn with {\em simplicial bisimilarity} on polyhedra models.
+In~\cite{Be+24a} a weaker logic and weaker versions of simplicial bisimilarity and $\pm$-bisimilarity have been proposed.
+This logic as well as the related bisimilarities allow for efficient model minimisation while offering adequate expressive power~\cite{Be+24b}.

-Furthermore, it turns out that \cmc-bisimilarity on face-poset models is included in $\pm$-bisimilarity, so that, it is safe\footnote{Although, obviously not optimal, but maybe cheap, given that efficient algorithms that implement reduction via \cmc-bisimilarity are rather easy to implement.} to use \cmc-bisimilarity for model reduction.
+It is worth noting that \cmc-bisimilarity on cell poset models is included in $\pm$-bisimilarity, so that, it is safe\footnote{Although, obviously not optimal, but maybe cheap, given that efficient algorithms that implement reduction via \cmc-bisimilarity are rather easy to implement.} to use \cmc-bisimilarity for model reduction.
 This clearly illustrates that the availability of a uniform framework for dealing with space, both discrete and continuous, is quite profitable and that developing such a framework is worthwhile.

 The present paper builds upon ideas and notions originally presented by the authors in~\cite{Ci+20,Ci+21,Ci+22a}.
 In particular, this paper contains all the proofs of the results presented in~\cite{Ci+22a}.
 Furthermore, an alternative, more intuitive, definition of \cop-bisimilarity is proposed that is based on an explicit notion of path compatibility.
 Finally, additional results relating our notions with those in the literature are proved as well.